Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Application of ZTA on the Cellular Control Plane

 Following deployment, the xApp independently initiates its registration process with the Near-RT RIC management services.
 This step is entirely managed within the Near-RT RIC.
 During registration, the Near-RT RIC performs additional integrity checks by verifying the digital signatures provided by both the Trusted Service Provider and the Solution Provider.
 It also validates the associated certificates, ensuring that none have been revoked.
 Only after all security checks have passed does the Near-RT RIC finalize the xApp registration, granting it access to platform APIs and other system components.
 Upon successful registration, the Near-RT RIC notifies the SMO to complete the process.

-While the proposals from the O-RAN Security Working Group represent important steps toward establishing a secure procurement process for xApps, they have several limitations.
+While the proposals by the O-RAN Security Working Group represent important steps toward establishing a secure procurement process for xApps, they have several limitations.
 First, these proposals have not yet been incorporated into official standards, as they remain in the realm of suggested solutions.
-Second, they are often vague—for example, they do not clearly define how the Trusted Service should perform behavioral checks on xApp software prior to signing.
+Second, they are often vague; for example, they do not clearly define how the Trusted Service should perform behavioral checks on xApp software prior to signing.
 Third, the proposed measures do not comprehensively cover all phases of the procurement process.

-It is also critical to understand that verifying the digital signature of an xApp only authenticates the origin of the software—it confirms that a trusted entity, such as the xApp provider or a designated signer, has issued the package.
+It is also critical to understand that verifying the digital signature of an xApp only authenticates the origin of the software by confirming that a trusted entity, such as the xApp provider or a designated signer, has issued the package.
 However, this signature says nothing about the security or integrity of the software itself.

 Therefore, a secure procurement process must go beyond signer authentication.
 It should incorporate robust verification mechanisms that validate both the software build process and the underlying source code to ensure the software has not been maliciously altered at any stage of the supply chain.
 A notable example highlighting this need is the SolarWinds supply chain attack, in which attackers injected malicious code prior to the build and signing process~\cite{bertino2023machine}.
 As a result, the Trusted Service ended up signing a compromised build, inadvertently legitimizing the attack.